God's Great Banana Skin

-God's Great Banana Skin is the twelfth studio album by British singer-songwriter Chris Rea, released in 1992.
+God's Great Banana Skin is the twelfth studio album by British singer-songwriter Chris Rea, released in November 1992.
 The album was not released in the United States, though some tracks later appeared on the US release of Rea's following album Espresso Logic.
-The single "Nothing To Fear" reached number 16 in the UK Singles Chart, and its music video was filmed in Morocco.
+The single "Nothing to Fear" reached number 16 in the UK Singles Chart, and its music video was filmed in Morocco.
 The album reached number 4 in the UK Albums Chart in 1992.

 The song "Too Much Pride" was featured in the 1993 erotic thriller, Cold Sweat.

 Critical reception

 The Guardian wrote: "In the snug world of centrally-heated adult rock, Chris Rea offers a reminder that he plays a handy slide-guitar, and creates chunky chordscapes which perfectly complement the gravelly rasp of his voice."